Saint-Maclou Church, Rouen copyright French Moments

 West front of the church copyright French Moments

-The West front of the church does not have towers as it is tradition in Gothic architecture.
-Instead, it terminates in a fine porch of pentagonal form: five gabled porches are arranged in a semi-circle under a rose window and a pyramid-like succession of triangular lines.
+The West front of the church does not have towers, as is tradition in Gothic architecture.
+Instead, it terminates in a fine pentagonal porch: five gabled porches are arranged in a semicircle under a rose window and a pyramid-like succession of triangular lines.

 West front porches of Saint Maclou Church in Rouen copyright French Moments